Environmental Health and Safety

 Material may be autoclaved or sterilized by other means and disposed of with regular garbage and refuse.

 Do not use biohazard bags for autoclaving nonbiohazardous waste.
-Use clear plastic autoclave bags and green autoclave labels available from University Stores, item #54587.
+Use clear plastic autoclave bags and green autoclave labels available from Central Stores, item #54587.

 After autoclaving, label autoclave bags with the name of the principal investigator, the room number where the waste was generated, and identification of the contents.
 Affix the green autoclave labels to the bags and dispose of the bags with regular solid waste.